garybruckheimer/raypack-vr360-player/README.md

 2) Subscribe to Live 360 Service
 3) Download VR 360 Player or try your own videos with the demo player

-For help, please visitour webside https://connectlounge.de/contact
+For help, please visit our webside https://connectlounge.de/contact